What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 The same as the best protein for men!
 Gender doesn't make a difference when it comes to choosing the best protein powder.

 See through the marketing hype, and use the above or below recommendations based on your goal.

 This is a tricky one.
 If you are just looking for a protein powder to add to your smoothie, then I'd go with something like ReserveAge Nutrition, Grass-Fed Whey Protein.

-But if you are looking for a 'all in one' powder that can replace a meal on it's own then there are a few options.
+But if you are looking for an 'all in one' powder that can replace a meal on its own then there are a few options.

 You could look at a product such as Ambronite - which is a 'drinkable supermeal' made out of high quality, nutrient dense raw ingredients.

 Or the Garden of Life 'Raw Organic Meal' powder is chock full of organic products.

 Meal replacements powders are an industry in their own right, so there are so many options it is crazy.
 Personal preference will play a big part in determining whether you like an MRP or not, so you may have to experiment to find what you like best.

 Otherwise, be sure to check out my go-to smoothie recipe that you can whip up in a minute!